Denito37/Goal-Tracker/README.md

-# Goal Tracker Browser Extension
+# Goal Tracker Browser Extension(In Development)

 A Firefox browser extension designed to help users track and document their progress towards personal goals.

 ## Features

+- Create Goals
-- Track multiple goals simultaneously
+- Track progress on multiple goals
-- Add daily progress updates
+- Write entries to document your progress
 - Set deadlines

-## Installation
+## Installation (When Released)

 1. Download the extension from Firefox Add-ons
 2. Click "Add to Firefox"